nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 **Example:**<br>
-`sort n/+` sorts and displays the list of persons in ascending alphabetical order of their names.
+`sort n/+` sorts and displays the person list in ascending alphabetical order of their names.

 [Return to Table of Contents](#table-of-contents)